lewis26nz/cfsc2023-paths/README.md

 jupyter lab
 ```

-If you are using Anaconda Navigator, you can navigate to the `Environments` tab, and use the menu options to build from the file `environment.yml`.
-You can also use conda as above, and the environment should still be available within Navigator.
+If you are using Anaconda Navigator, you can go to the `Environments` tab, and use the menu options to build from the file `environment.yml`.
+You can also use CLI conda as above, and the environment should still be available within Navigator.
 In order to use the environment, you must select it from the drop down at the top of Navigator **before starting Jupyter Lab** in the GUI.

 The main code is the notebook `analyze_reaction_times.ipynb` in the `notebooks` directory.
-The notebook assumes its working directory is `notebooks`, one level below
-the top of the repo.
+The notebook assumes its working directory is `notebooks`, one level below the top of the repo.

 ### Additional notes